 Disable the Dashboard

-When was the last time you used the Dashboard?
-Exactly.
+If you’re running an old version of MacOS, you can disable the Dashboard.
 It was fun back in 2005, but these days a collection of widgets that take up the entire screen just amounts to unnecessary clutter.
 Head to System Preferences, then click the Mission Control icon and turn off the Dashboard.

 Actually close apps

 This is kind of Mac 101, but don’t be embarrassed if you don’t know this (lots of people don’t).
 When you hit the red “X” circle in the upper-left corner, it doesn’t close the app, it just closes its main window.
 The app itself is actually still running — you can tell because a glowing dot still rests beneath the application in the dock.

 To properly close an app, right-click the icon and select Quit.
 Alternatively, you can close apps using the keyboard shortcut Command+Q, which shuts down any app.
 Having too many apps open can seriously slow down your system, so make closing apps a priority.

 Run OnyX if things are still slow

 Did none of these tips work?
 Let’s get out the big guns, then.
-OnyX is a free application that runs all sorts of Mac-centric optimizations.
+OnyX is a free app that runs all sorts of Mac-centric optimizations.
 Download the appropriate version for your system, then install it and start it up.
 This is a power user’s tool, and probably shouldn’t be used by anyone who isn’t comfortable with that.

-First, the application will verify your hard drive, which is already useful.
+First, Onyx will verify your hard drive, which is already useful.
 Assuming everything is fine, head to the Maintenance tab, then the Scripts section.